MarsGotta/bbva-login-excersise/app-bbva-sngular/src/components/bbva-alert/stories/index.stories.md

 export default {
   title: 'BbvaAlert',
   component: 'bbva-alert',
-  options: { selectedPanel: "storybookjs/knobs/panel" },
+  options: { selectedPanel: 'storybookjs/knobs/panel' },
 };
 ```

 # BbvaAlert

-A component for...

-## Features:

-- a
-- b
-- ...
+This component show an alert

 ## How to use